JJ/hoborg/text/text.md

 "Well, it's not called the People's circus for no reason." he said.
 "It belongs to the state, as this railway does.
-So the very next day this mean person, dressed in combat clothes, came up to me and he said 'Teach me everything, from now on I'll be you'.
+So the very next day this mean person, dressed in combat clothes, came up to me and he said.

+"Teach me everything, from now on I'll be you.

+"That he said.
 I don't know what the rest of the clown posse said, but they're not there anymore.
 And they look mean..."
 But I was only half-listening by now.
 I had a plan.